rchavarria/new-jekyll-blog/README.md

 # TODOs

+- [ ] Fix image links.
+It seems (/images/...) doesn't work.
+Review all posts from notes
 - [ ] Favicon
 - [ ] Add affiliate links to book reviews
 - [ ] Add books from gmail